GomuSkelly/MozAIk/README.md

 **Models:**

 All necessary model links are now in the notes of our workflows.
-(Contained within the MozAIk_v1.1.json and upcoming wf's)
+(Contained within the MozAIk_v1.1.json)